Pocket Fishing Kit

-My prerequisite for this kit was that it had to easily fit into the 5th pocket ("coin pocket") of my jeans.
+My prerequisite for this mini fishing kit was that it had to easily fit into the 5th pocket ("coin pocket") of my jeans.
 That is where I had space open in my EDC and that's where I wanted the kit to reside.

 So, as I was looking for a way to build an effective Pocket Fishing Kit, I knew the key to nailing it down was to build it around this caster/micro reel that we sell...

-Why Carry A Fishing Kit?
+Why Carry A Pocket Fishing Kit?

 - For starters, fishing is fun.
 I cannot tell you the times that I have been driving or hiking and discover a good creek, only to remember that I don’t have any fishing supplies with me.
 With this pocket fishing kit, I have remedied this problem.
 I can now fish anytime…anywhere.

 - Fish is an excellent food source with a ton of nutrients.
-So, whether you find yourself in a real-world survival situation, or you just want to provide some added protein to your next meal…A micro fishing kit will help you with that.
+So, whether you find yourself in a real-world survival situation, or you just want to provide some added protein to your next meal…A mini fishing kit will help you with that.